CaptainCodeman/rdx-model/readme.md

 export { default as todos } from './todos'
 ```

 The state branches are then defined in their own files.
-A simple counter state is, well, simple ... because why should it be complicated?
+A simple counter state is, well, simple ... because why should it _need_ to be complicated?

 store/models/counter.ts
 ```ts